eaverdeja/exercism-rust/README.md

 # Solutions to the problems

 Below is a brief analysis of each solution.
-This can be used to search for common language features.
 Solutions are ordered alphabetically.

 ## [Acronym](https://github.com/eaverdeja/exercism-rust/tree/main/acronym/src/lib.rs)